ninabarzh/broomstick/content/posts/archetypes.md

 Archetypes are neither quaint nor obsolete.
 They are **the mental operating system we forgot we installed**.
 Whether carved in mammoth ivory or lurking in Netflix scripts, they express our fears, desires, and moral intuitions.

 We don’t outgrow them.
 We grow into them.
-And when we’re smart, we use them — not to stereotype, but to **illuminate the terrain** of being human.
+And when we’re smart, we use them — not to stereotype, but to **understand the terrain** of being human.

 They are the shadows in the dust.
 The old roles with new actors.
 The reasons our deepest stories still rhyme.